 Recently, I was taken to task on Facebook for expressing that I sometimes hunt graveyards, and think it’s fine to do so.
 I wrote as much in my book, and have expected to be given some grief about it, but so far the only place I’ve found that attitude is online.
 Many commenters were aghast, expressing their outrage at the immorality or at least unethical-ness of the practice.
 Sorry, but I couldn’t disagree more, unless you’re hunting right on top of or close to the grave plots themselves, or your locale has laws against it.

 I was frankly taken aback that people who are as into history as most detectorists are don’t seem to realize that spending leisure time in a cemetery is as old as people themselves.
 In the Old Country, having picnics, weddings and other ceremonies in graveyards is not only okay, it’s encouraged in many cultures as a way to commune with loved ones who have passed.
 In others, such as several South American countries, actual revelry takes place there, as a sign of respect for and inclusion of the dead in the lives of those they loved who still go on.
 I find it difficult to believe that some serious (though perhaps inadvertent) actual grave-stomping doesn’t go on during these events, but no one seems to mind.
-And detectorists aren’t doing any such thing, unless their grave-robbing to begin with, and that’s just plain criminal from the word “go.”
+And detectorists aren’t doing any such thing, unless they grave-robbing to begin with, and that’s just plain criminal from the word “go.”

 The fact is, back in the day when not everyone had the means to own their own land, places to get a change of scenery without having to drive a wagon miles from home were few and far between.
 But nearly everyone could manage get to the town graveyard, even if they had to walk.
 So, many families made a day of it, going to visit and pay respect to deceased loved ones, followed by a picnic on the grass alongside, which was one of the few public greens that was regularly mowed.
 While the grownups talked, ate and laughed, items fell from their pockets.
 Children played with each other there, and dropped things.
 And I’m sure the same shedding of items goes on today.